France & Switzerland | Hiker’s Haute Route

 Distance: 10 miles.
 Elevation gain/loss: 2500/4450 ft.

 A spectacular hike lies ahead with views of Mont Collon, L’Evêque, the Pigne d’Arolla, and the Aiguilles Rouges.
-Descend to the little village of La Sage, with its blackened timber homes.
-Overnight in an antique hotel.
+Descend to the charming village of La Sage, known for its weathered timber houses.
+Spend the night in a quaint, historic hotel.

 Distance: 10 miles.
 Elevation gain/loss: 3300/3800 ft.

 Descend to the head of the Val d’Anniviers and transfer to St. Luc.
-Overnight in a special country inn filled with antiques and old world charm.
+Overnight in a charming country inn, rich with antiques and old-world character.

 Distance: 10 miles.
 Elevation gain/loss: 4500/2500 ft.